Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 A settlement demand should open with a description of why the other party is at fault.
 The statement could be as simple as stating you were rear-ended in a rear-end collision case.
 I just wanted to inform you that citing relevant legal authority or providing extensive diagrams will not add value to your case.

-Suppose there are unique liability issues such as local ordinance violations, course, scope of employment issues, comparative fault concerns, or disputed liability issues.
-In that case, spending more time with details, witness statements, diagrams, and citations to relevant legal authorities is essential.
+Suppose there are unique liability issues, such as local ordinance violations, course, scope of employment issues, comparative fault concerns, or disputed liability issues.
+In that case, it is essential to spend more time on details, witness statements, diagrams, and citations to relevant legal authorities.

 Personal Injuries